Keyboard shortcuts

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-// Now torii is ready to use for password-based authentication
+// Now torii is ready to use for authentication

 Ok(())